• Skip to primary navigation

 Baking Tips

-Don’t overmix.
+Don’t over mix.
 Stop mixing as soon as the batter is well combined.
 Otherwise, it will become tough and dry once baked, and nobody wants that!

 Avoid over baking.
 Pull your muffins out of the oven as soon as the center is set.
 They’ll continue to bake just slightly as they cool, meaning they will be overcooked if left in the oven for too long.